MerveKucukzoroglu/reading-recorder/README.md

 * Another feature that would be great to add is access to add and store PDF of books in whichever category they want to, so that they can access it easily from their mobile-phones or tablets.

+## Data Model:
+I have used functions and booleans for functioning of the program. `while True` loops the user until expected input is typed in the terminal.
+These loops are validated by other validate functions with `if, elif, else` statements.

 ## [Testing](TESTING.md)
 ### Bugs
 * Solved Bugs : Bugs explained in detail.